 What can you do, as an individual, to help protect the turtles?

 1, Turn out lights visible from the beach, or shield, redirect and lower the intensity of the lights on your property.
 Sea turtle hatchlings use light and reflections from the moon to find their way to the water at night.
 Artificial lighting confuses the hatchlings and causes them to head inland instead of out to sea.
 This puts them in dangerous situations which can lead to death.
-Artificial lights also discourage adult females from nesting on the beach.
+Artificial lights also discourage adult females from nesting on the beach.2, Reduce the amount of garbage you produce and clean up trash on the beach.
+Sea turtles can confuse some discarded items for food or they can become tangled in plastic and trash, both on the shore and in the water.

 3, Avoid sea turtle nesting areas and do not disturb nesting and hatching turtles.
 Flashlights and people disturb turtles when they are nesting, or trying to nest, on the beach.